 Check the recommended level or level range

-If you open your map, you’ll notice that each land mass has a level recommendation.
-The lowest level areas, where you start, are under ten, while a few areas go up to the mid-40s and even 50.
+If you open your map, you’ll notice that each landmass has a level recommendation.
+The lowest-level areas, where you start, are under 10, while a few areas go up to the mid-40s and even 50.
 Keep in mind that although the loot is better in tougher areas, you’re unlikely to survive for very long if you go exploring while severely under-leveled.
 This includes sailing your ship near high-level areas, as enemy ships will mirror the level of enemies ashore.

 Know that story missions aren’t enough